rithmschool/intermediate_javascript/unit-02/05-async-javascript.md

 ### Promises

 Promises are almost always preferred over callbacks when managing asynchronous code.
 Promises make use of callback functions, but help avoid nested and improve readability.
-Another advantage of promises is that they are immutable, so once a promise is done, you can not accidentally call it again (something you can do accidentaly with callbacks).
+Another advantage of promises is that they are immutable, so once a promise is done, you can not accidentally call it again (something you can do accidentally with callbacks).

 ES2015 introduces a native Promise API, but promises have been in use for quite a while.
-Different libraries have their own implementation of Promises (previously called "deffereds" in jQuery), but the idea is very similar between all of them.
+Different libraries have their own implementation of Promises (previously called "deferreds" in jQuery), but the idea is very similar between all of them.

 Think of a promise as a future notice of information.
 Kyle Simpson gives the good analogy of ordering a cheeseburger at a fast food restaurant.